How much is a pool cleaning service

 Let’s say you own a swimming pool and you need a one off clean.
-Most pool service companies charges between $65-$95 for a one-off pool service, depending on the city or state you live in, and the type of service being offered.
-This $65-$95 is what is commonly called the service call or service charge amount.
+Most pool service companies charges between $77-$120 for a one-off pool service, depending on the city or state you live in, and the type of service being offered.
+This $77-$120 is what is commonly called the service call or service charge amount.
 It is the amount charged to show up and usually includes up to one hour of labour.
 It does not include chemicals, accessories or equipment which is important to understand.
-You should also clarify this service charge when speaking on the phone.
+You should also clarify this service charge when speaking on the phone and pool chemical costs will vary each month depending on the weather, rain, bather load and electronic water test results.

 What is Pool Cleaning and Pool Servicing?